Definition

 Text editors such as Microsoft Windows Notepad and Linux GNU nano are some of the most common tools for editing human-readable files.
 Some text editors provide search and pattern-matching features to help users find and change content.

-• Use comments to document important activities taking place within the file, and write them in a way that others can understand.
+• Use comments to document important activities taking place within the file and write them in a way that others can understand.

 • Test configuration files thoroughly to ensure that the application or system works as intended.

-• Adopt a naming or version control convention that enables configuration file editors to track changes made over time, such as the introduction of a new path for storage, and see who made those changes.
+• Adopt a naming or version control convention that enables configuration file editors to track changes made over time, such as the introduction of a new path for storage and see who made those changes.

 • Treat configuration files as critical and include them in backup schemes.

-This was last updated in April 2023
+This was last updated in November 2024

-Continue Reading About configuration file
+Continue Reading About What is a configuration file?

 Dig Deeper on Systems automation and orchestration